chriscdn/vuex-undo-redo/README.md

 ### Instance properties

-The `canUndo` and `canRedo` are reactive properites that return `true` or `false`.
+The `canUndo` and `canRedo` are reactive properites returning `true` or `false`.
 For example, these can be used in the user interface to enable or disable a button.

 ```html
 <button :disabled="!vuexUndoRedo.canUndo" @click="vuexUndoRedo.undo">Undo</button>